 2. ” Let’s go fly a KITE “

 This is not an activity that I think of often, but if you have a good stretch of flat land nearby (the parapente landing field in Chamonix or Domancy, where the mongolfières land, for example?), why not take 🪁 a kite out to fly?

 Or, you could 🪁 make a kite, as my boys did this summer at our campsite in la Drôme! (📚 book recommendation: have you ever read Stuck, by Oliver Jeffers (Harper Collins, 2011)?
 It is the hilarious tale of Floyd, who gets his 🪁 kite stuck in a tree, and the turn of events thereafter!
 Now, whenever we get a ball or a frisbee stuck in a tree, my husband always recommends throwing up hilarious items to dislodge it!).

 [ ⇒ link to make 🪁 a kite here ]

 [ DISCLAIMER: always undertake tree-climbing, scrambling or bouldering with due care, and NEVER let children practise this activity unattended.
 Take proper equipment (bouldering mat, decent shoes) and avoid if wet. ]

-Some 🌳 trees are just perfect for climbing, and you can’t get more at one with nature!
-The perfect way to hug a tree, without making a big deal about it!
+Some 🌳 trees are just perfect for climbing, and you can’t get more at one with nature! (the perfect way to hug a tree, without making a big fuss about it!)

 There are also many 🧗♂️ erratic granite boulders au Pays du Mont-Blanc, in the Chamonix Valley and in the Arve Valley . . . these are testament to the history of receding glaciers of ancient times.
 You’ll happen across some of these, perhaps, on your one hour hike from home.